Optimize your ROI with SaaS marketing metrics: key indicators that measure the effectiveness of your marketing efforts in driving business growth.

 For example, if you have plans that are $199/mo and have 1,000 customers, then you’d multiply $199 by 10k, which gives you an MRR of $199K.

-Or if you have a mix of plans, you’ll need to calculate the average by adding the total and dividing it by the number of users.
-So if you have 1,000 people on a $199/mo plan and 500 people on the $299/mo plan, then you’d multiply each plan by its number of users, add the totals together, and divide the sum by the total number of users for both plans.
+So, if you have 1,000 people on a $199/mo plan and 500 people on a $299/mo plan, then you’d multiply each plan by its number of users, add the totals together, and divide the sum by the total number of users for both plans.

 Here’s how it’d look: